AryaDuhan/Whatsapp-BOT/README.md

 A log of issues that have been resolved to improve bot stability and user experience.

-- **Media Message Crash:** Fixed a crash that occurred when a user sent a media file (like an image).
-- **Command Crash:** Resolved an error that caused the bot to crash whenever any command was used.
-- **Non-Command Message Crash:** Corrected a bug that made the bot crash when receiving any regular text message.
-- **Incorrect Name Registration:** Stopped the bot from incorrectly saving a new user's first message as their name.
-- **Faulty Attendance Keyword Matching:** Prevented the bot from misinterpreting casual words (like "yo") as an attendance confirmation.
 - **Invalid Command Flag:** Fixed a bug where the `/drop` command was incorrectly flagged as a malicious pattern.
-Renamed the command to `/remove` to prevent security conflicts.
+The command has been renamed to `/remove` to prevent security conflicts.

-## 🐞 Bug Fixes

-A log of issues that have been resolved to improve bot stability and user experience.
+- **Test Command Failures:** Resolved issues where the `/testconfirm` command would either crash or fail to send a confirmation due to initialization errors and missing attendance records.
 - **Media Message Crash:** Fixed a crash that occurred when a user sent a media file (like an image).
 - **Command Crash:** Resolved an error that caused the bot to crash whenever any command was used.
 - **Non-Command Message Crash:** Corrected a bug that made the bot crash when receiving any regular text message.